rasa/vmware-tools-patches/README.md

 Patch VMware Tools source code for a variety of VMware Tools and kernel versions.

+## Quickest Start (for those who just want to patch, FAST)

+A script has been provided called "patched-open-vm-tools.sh" which generally should always work, automatically invoking commands described in the following section "Quick Start"
+Before running this script, it's highly advisable to uncomment the line that verifies and if necessary installs the prerequisites for your package management system (zypper, apt, yum).
+Leaving this line unchecked ensures that any time your system is updated with a new kernel, the kernel will be re-patched properly.

 ## Quick Start

 To build VMware Tools, do the following: